-In 2019 the CTO implemented the use of electronic source documentation in Epic.
-The CTO developed Epic SmartPhrases to standardize source documentation and visit notes.
-Electronic logs were developed within Epic for lab/EKG clinical significance (CS), adverse events (AE), medical history, con-meds and RECIST to enable PI review and sign-off.
-In 2019 protocols were transitioned to an online eRegulatory system (Complion).
+In 2019, the CTO implemented the use of electronic source documentation in EPIC.
+The CTO developed EPIC smart phrases to standardize source documentation & visit notes.
+Electronic logs were developed within EPIC for lab/EKG clinical significance (CS), AEs, medical history, con-meds and RECIST to enable PI review and sign-off.
+In 2019, protocols were transitioned to an online eRegulatory system (Complion).